enribd/choose-your-own-it-readventure/content/learning-paths/event-driven-architecture.md

 - [Microservices :construction:](/content/learning-paths/microservices): Study the pinnacle of distributed systems architectures, learn its tenets, and foremost, when and how to implement it.

+Want to change the subject?
+Here are some suggestions about other paths you can explore:

+- [Software Architecture :construction:](/content/learning-paths/software-architecture): Building software is not only about writing code, to design great platforms you should learn to think about extensibility, efficiency, easy integration, resilience, flexibility, and much more.

 <details><summary><i><b>Bonus quest</b>: Learn more related concepts! :round_pushpin: :beginner: :gem: </i></summary>
 <p>